raulcastr/bdt_hackathon/README.md

 The eleventh column is the average noise measured by all the sensors.

 And the last column is the one that represents the elemental particle that has been created by the high-energy collision of particles.
+This is the column that your algorithm will have to be able to predict.

 ![Alt Text](https://github.com/nuwe-io/bdt_hackathon_data_challenge/blob/main/atoms.gif)